Horseshoe Indianapolis

 Marc Cohn, All-4-One, Color Me Badd, Ginuwine, Ludacris, and comedian Mike Epps.

 The racetrack was previously known as Indiana Downs.
-The casino opened on March 13, 2009 as Indiana Live!
+The casino opened on March 13, 2009, as Indiana Live!
 Casino.
 It was renamed Indiana Grand Casino in June 2012, and rebranded as Indiana Grand Racing & Casino in February 2013.
 Centaur Gaming purchased the casino in February 2013.
 Caesars Entertainment acquired it in 2018.
 The Indiana Grand racetrack and casino complex were rebranded to Horseshoe Indianapolis in late January 2022, in line with other properties owned by Caesars.

 Horseshoe Indianapolis offers live Thoroughbred and Quarter Horse racing from April through October.
 The track is affiliated with three OTB parlors around Indiana, in Clarksville, Indianapolis, and New Haven.

 Horseshoe Indianapolis is the home of the Indiana Derby.

+Labor relations

+In October 2025, more than 200 dealers and dual rates (workers who divide their time between dealing and supervising) went on strike at Horseshoe Indianapolis, seeking union recognition with the International Brotherhood of Teamsters Local 135.